Looking for the Best Bohol Tourist Spots?!

-Bohol Island is one of my favorite destinations in the Philippines offering a mecca of awesome adventures such as waterfalls, beaches, cave pools, cliff jumping, island hopping, and of course, the famous Chocolate Hills.
+Bohol Island is one of the most popular destinations in the Philippines offering a mecca of awesome adventures such as waterfalls, beaches, cave pools, cliff jumping, island hopping, and of course, the famous Chocolate Hills.

-I recommend spending at least one week on the island to explore all of the top Bohol Tourist Spots!
+I recommend spending at least one week on the island to explore all of the top tourist spots in Bohol.

 There are two ways of getting to Bohol, one is by plane and the other by ferry.